-Handcrafted Silver Jewelry
+Handcrafted Precious Metal Jewelry

 Silversmith and jewelry designer Candy Emerson says, “Handcrafting jewelry makes me smile!

-So, I moved to the beautiful Asheville, NC area, set up a jewelry workshop and determined that my favorite parachute color is the next one.”
+So I did!
+I moved to the beautiful Asheville, NC area, set up a jewelry workshop and determined that my favorite parachute color is the next one.”

 “When I look at a striking or interesting landscape, flower, leaf, animal, dragonfly or architectural detail, I am inspired to think about how it will translate into a piece of jewelry.”